Document Owners: HR

-As an organisation, Opus Professional Services Group maintains relationships with many different organisations in its supply chain, as well as supplying varying levels of contract, interim, temporary and permanent workers.
-In the light of the general law on employment and human rights, and, more specifically, the Modern Slavery Act 2015, we have reviewed our existing compliance and risk management processes to determine what existing measures are undertaken and what further measures may be required to prevent slavery and human trafficking taking place in any part of our businesses or supply chain during the financial year ending 31st December 2016.
+As an organisation, Opus Talent Solutions maintains relationships with many different organisations in its supply chain, as well as supplying varying levels of contract, interim, temporary and permanent workers.
+In the light of the general law on employment and human rights, and, more specifically, the Modern Slavery Act 2015, we have reviewed our existing compliance and risk management processes to determine what existing measures are undertaken and what further measures may be required to prevent slavery and human trafficking taking place in any part of our businesses or supply chain during the financial year 1st April 2022 to 31st March 2023.

 We are therefore committed to opposing modern slavery in all its forms and preventing it by whatever means we can.
 We demand the same attitude of all who work for us and expect it of all with whom we have business dealings.